 Taking legal action after being involved in a car accident is a big decision.
 It is not unusual to have questions about whether to file a lawsuit and when to file a lawsuit.
 The timing is important when it comes to pursuing a civil action after a car accident in Georgia.
 The following considers what you need to know about filing a lawsuit, including everything you need to know about car accident lawsuit timing.

-Filing a lawsuit immediately is often ill advised.
 It is important to speak with an attorney as soon as possible after an accident so the attorney can start gathering evidence or secure evidence before it disappears.
-If your injuries are serious, you will want to receive all the medical care necessary or have a clear understanding of the scope of the care that you will need before reaching a settlement.
+In many cases, you may want to receive all the medical care necessary or have a clear understanding of the scope of the care that you will need before filing suit or attempting to negotiate a settlement.
 Once you sign a settlement with an insurance company, you cannot go back to the insurance company for more money if your injuries require additional treatment.

-Do Not Wait a Moment Longer to Contact an Experienced Attorney
+Do Not Wait to Contact an Experienced Personal Injury Attorney

 Do not wait to contact an experienced lawyer near you!
 At The Millar Law Firm, an initial consultation with an attorney to learn more about the process of filing a claim is completely free.
 Further, after your consultation, you have no obligation to work with us.
 If you decide to hire our law firm, we will never charge you unless your case is successful.

-What are you waiting for?
-Your future depends on the decisions that you make right now.
-Pick up the phone and all our offices today to schedule your free case consultation now, or use our online contact form.
+Call our offices today to schedule your free case consultation now or use our online contact form.